nucleom42/rubee/readme.md

 ./com/test # run all tests
 ./com/test auth_tokenable_test.rb # run specific tests
 ```
-If you want to run any RuBee command within a specific ENV make sure you added it before a command.
+If you want to run any ruBee command within a specific ENV make sure you added it before a command.
 For instance if you want to run console in test environment you need to run the following command

 ```bash